IsaacScript/isaacscript/README.md

 When Rob says that everyone loves `gofmt`, he isn't lying.
 Programmers across the world have taken this concept and ran with it.
 People now use [rustfmt](https://github.com/rust-lang/rustfmt) in [Rust](https://www.rust-lang.org/), [Black](https://github.com/psf/black) in [Python](https://www.python.org/), and [Prettier](https://prettier.io/) in [JavaScript](https://www.javascript.com/) & [TypeScript](https://www.typescriptlang.org/).

 The root of the problem here is that when people try out a new programming language, they often use the same formatting and conventions that they used in their previous language.
 This fractures the ecosystem and makes everyone's code inconsistent and hard to read.
 The lesson of Go is that whenever you code in a new language, you should use the standard style that everyone else uses for that language.
+In this way, every language can have the superpower that Go has.

 <br />